 Moreover, most of us now believe that ‘this beautiful world that we see’ really was produced by the fortuitous collision of particles.
 First of all, matter from the solar nebula had to clump together to create a habitable world.
 Second, a dribble of that matter had to organise itself into self-replicating molecules.
 Third, these self-replicating molecules had to mutate into human beings, because we are not books from the Library of Babel, but rather, in the American philosopher Daniel Dennett’s phrase, books from the Library of Mendel.
 Our current conception of our own origins resembles one of those puzzles where you have to keep shaking and tilting until all the ball bearings roll into the little holes, except that inside every one of those ball bearings is another, smaller puzzle which you have to solve at the same time.
 The universe took nearly 14 billion years to get all the balls in the holes, and we are very lucky it happened at all.
 Oh, and on top of all that, Mum and Dad had to meet and perhaps fall in love.

 The zen of permutation still holds, but we must also make room for a second reason why the work of Judd, Beckett, Boetti and all their diligent colleagues can be so entrancing.
 We recognise in the brute-force attack the improbable story of our own birth.
 The 100 Untitled Works in Mill Aluminum are, therefore, cheats, unless your favoured account of our origins involves a few nudges and whittlings on the Creator’s part.
 In that case, you might prefer Judd’s method to LeWitt’s total ban on caprice and subjectivity.
 Either way, the boxes are the product of a small selection of rather mundane ingredients combined in a variety of ways, and from these combinations come wonders that could not possibly have been predicted from the ingredients alone.
 So we lose ourselves in permutations because we are permutations too.
-As the sun sets over Marfa, we see our own reflections in the box’s glossy sides and think: ‘I am that – I am.’Make a donation
+As the sun sets over Marfa, we see our own reflections in the box’s glossy sides and think: ‘I am that – I am.’Support Aeon: make a one-off donation